kyrafetter/spyglass/README.md

 <a name="formats"></a>
 ## File Formats
-`peaks.txt` is a tab-delimited file with no header.
+`peaks.bed` is a tab-delimited file in BED format with no header.
 It contains six columns as follows:
 ```
 chromosome start_coordinate  end_coordinate peak_ID . strand(+/-)
 ```